KoukeNeko/FinderHover/README.md

 > **Note for macOS Sonoma (14.x) users**: On older macOS versions, you may need to click to select a file first before hovering.
 On macOS Sequoia (15.x) and later, simply hovering over the file name is sufficient - the Finder window doesn't even need to be focused!

 ### Menu Bar Options
-Click the 👁️ icon in your menu bar to access:
+Click the menu bar icon to access:

 - **Enable/Disable Hover Preview** - Toggle the hover functionality on/off (`Cmd+E`)
 - **Settings...** - Open the settings window (`Cmd+,`)